You’ve heard all about the amazing health benefits of yoga, but now you’re wondering where to start!

 11. Child’s Pose (Balasana)

-12. Supine Pigeon Pose (Supta Kapotasana)
+12. Supine Pigeon (Supta Kapotasana)

 It’s an easy hip opener that you can start to practice whatever your level of flexibility.